thinklikeacto/leetcode/README.md

-# Leetcode in Python
+# Leetcode Solutions in Python

-This GitHub repository is a collection of solutions to LeetCode problems written in Python.
-LeetCode is a popular platform for practicing and mastering data structure and algorithm skills.
-The repository contains solutions to various LeetCode problems, ranging from easy to hard difficulty levels.

-Each solution in this repository includes a detailed explanation of the approach used to solve the problem and the reasoning behind it.
-The solutions are implemented using Python, a widely-used programming language known for its simplicity and readability.

-The repository is organized by problem number and each solution is provided in a separate file, making it easy to navigate and find the solution to a specific problem.
-The solutions are well-documented, making it easy for others to understand the approach taken and learn from it.

-Overall, this repository is a great resource for anyone interested in improving their problem-solving skills and mastering data structures and algorithms using Python.
-It provides a comprehensive set of solutions to LeetCode problems, along with detailed explanations that help to deepen understanding of the underlying concepts.
+This repository contains solutions to various [LeetCode](https://leetcode.com/) problems in Python.

+## Directory Structure

+The solutions are organized by difficulty level and are located in the following directories:

+LeetCode-Solutions/
+│
+├── Easy/
+│   ├── 1.
+Two Sum.py
+│   ├── 7.
+Reverse Integer.py
+│   ├── ...
+│
+├── Medium/
+│   ├── 3.
+Longest Substring Without Repeating Characters.py
+│   ├── 5.
+Longest Palindromic Substring.py
+│   ├── ...
+│
+├── Hard/
+│   ├── 4.
+Median of Two Sorted Arrays.py
+│   ├── 10.
+Regular Expression Matching.py
+│   ├── ...
+│
+├── .gitignore
+├── LICENSE
+└── README.md

-## How to Contribute
+## Contributing

 This repository is open source and contributions are welcome!
 Here are the steps to contribute:

-Fork the repository
+1. Fork the repository

-Clone the forked repository to your local machine
+2. Clone the forked repository to your local machine

-Create a new branch with a descriptive name for your contribution
+3. Create a new branch with a descriptive name for your contribution

-Make your changes to the code and add any necessary documentation
+4. Make your changes to the code and add any necessary documentation

-Commit your changes with a descriptive commit message
+5. Commit your changes with a descriptive commit message

-Push your changes to your forked repository
+6. Push your changes to your forked repository

-Create a pull request to merge your changes into the original repository
+7. Create a pull request to merge your changes into the original repository

 Please ensure that your code is well-documented and follows the same coding style as the existing solutions.
 Your contribution will be reviewed by the repository maintainers and merged if it meets the repository's standards.

+## License

+This project is licensed under the [MIT License](LICENSE).

 Thank you for your interest in contributing to this open source project!